e2f5db0/vast-frontend/README.md

 Vast
 ----------------------------------------------

-A text-based web game narrated by a slightly passive-aggressive nebula called Maia.
+A text-based web game narrated by a mystical entity.
+Choose carefully.

 ----------------------------------------------------------------------------------